Foynes: Foynes's role as seaport

-Foynes as a port has a long history, being first surveyed in 1837, and is now the location of a major deep water seaport operated by the Shannon Foynes Port Company, an amalgamation under the Harbours Act 2000 of the agencies operating the ports of Limerick and Foynes.
-It is anticipated that more traffic from the upstream Limerick Port will ultimately be diverted there as the latter portlands are redeveloped as commercial and residential properties.
-A railway line to Limerick via Patrickswell and Raheen is in existence but not operational.
-Iarnród Éireann's policy of concentrating on what it sees as more profitable passenger operations means the Port's traffic is entirely served by road.

-Foynes Port Company was amalgamated with the Shannon Estuary Ports Company (which had responsibility for the other areas of the Estuary) in 2000, to form Shannon Foynes Port Company (SFPC).
-SFPC is the second largest port facility in Ireland, handling over 10 million tonnes of cargo annually through the six terminals currently operational.
+Foynes as a port has a long history, being first surveyed in 1837, and is now the location of a major deep water seaport operated by the Shannon Foynes Port Company, an amalgamation under the Harbours Act 2000 of the agencies operating the ports of Limerick and Foynes with the Shannon Estuary Ports Company (which had responsibility for the other areas of the Estuary).
+Shannon Foynes Port Company is the second largest port facility in Ireland, handling over 10 million tonnes of cargo annually through the six terminals currently operational.
 Planning permission has been granted for an LNG import terminal at Ballylongford, County Kerry, within SFPC's jurisdiction; once constructed it will add considerably to throughput.

+As Limerick portlands are redeveloped as commercial and residential properties, it is anticipated that more traffic will be diverted to Foynes Port.
+The railway line from Limerick via Patrickswell and Raheen is being rebuilt.
+Iarnród Éireann's former policy of concentrating on what it saw as more profitable passenger operations meant the Port's traffic is, up to year 2026, entirely served by road.